 This jurisdiction was constituted in 1998 when the bishops of the Independent Anglican Diocese of Ontario and the Independent Anglican Missionary District of the USA approved the merger of the two in order to create a new and self-governing "Diocese of the Great Lakes" for Eastern Canada and the neighboring American states.
-At that time, it consisted of seven clergy assigned to five parishes or missions in Michigan, the greater Toronto area, Niagara Falls ON, and Southwestern Ontario.
-Clergy and/or parishes are currently located in Michigan, Wisconsin, Minnesota, and New York.
+At that time, it consisted of seven clergy assigned to five parishes or missions in Michigan, the greater Toronto area, and Southwestern Ontario.
+Clergy and/or parishes are currently located in Michigan and New York.
 An active program of ministry to nursing homes is maintained.

 Over the course of its history, the Diocese has worked for the advancement of Continuing Anglican unity in cooperation with a number of other church bodies.
 It was a member of the Anglican Church, Inc. prior to the dissolution of that body and was a founding member, with the Anglican Episcopal Church, of the NORTH AMERICAN ANGLICAN CONFERENCE that promoted mutual assistance among Evangelical Anglicans.